 Bar Types: What Type of Bar Will You Open?

 Now that you’ve learned the types of bars, if you’re looking to open a bar you’re prepared to make a decision.
 Which type of bar is right for you?
 Well, that’s a personal choice.
-Come back to BinWise for more bar opening advice, and inventory program support when you’re ready for it.
+You can also read our article on how much do bar owners make and include that information in your decision-making process.
+Come back to BinWise for more bar opening advice, and inventory program support when you’re ready for it!

 The BinWise Pro platform eases the process to take inventory.
 The BinScan mobile app gives you easy access to your inventory at any time.
 You can pair BinWise with BlueCart to amp up your order management system.